WICG/storage-buckets/explainer.md

 2. Give browsers the option to integrate bucket names in file names on the computer's file system.
-This may help user agents avoid a database lookup in their `openOrCreate()` implementations.
+This may help user agents avoid a database lookup in their `open()` implementations.
 We expect that opening buckets will end up on the critical path for loading modern sites, so we consider that giving user agents maximum freedom in the name of efficiency serves users, which outweighs developer convenience.